1 “This is not what I signed up for”

 I have seen that senior management often tend to look at the DPO as almost an extension of their legal function.
 They therefore often expect the DPO to find legal arguments that could allow for “grey-zone” data processing activities and are astounded when the DPO instead is raising concerns.
 The best way to deal with this issue is to have a discussion on the role of the DPO before any conflict arises.
 Having an informal sit-down with senior management, where the DPO can have the opportunity to explain to the management the benefits of having an independent privacy function (Ensures solutions that build customer trust and meet customer expectations, assess and mitigate risks, ensure checks and balance, produce documentation (meet accountability requirements) etc.) is beneficial for all parties.

-However, the DPO also needs to understand that he/she is part of an organisation that is dependent on the knowledge and advice of the DPO as the subject matter expert.
+However, the DPO also needs to understand that he/she is part of an organisation that is dependent on the knowledge and advice of the DPO as the subject matter expert on privacy management.
 I therefore also believe that the DPO has an obligation to actively seek solutions that strike the right balance between solving the issue at hand for the organisation and mitigating the risk for the data subject.

 It is easy for a DPO to say ‘no’ and always ask for more with regards to security and protection of data, but the real value for both the organisation and the data subject is where the DPO can assist in finding solutions that appropriately mitigate the risks of the data processing activity and reduce them to an acceptable level.
 If the DPO can position him/herself on a recurring basis as a problem-solver and not just a problem-finder, then it is likely that the DPO will receive overwhelming support from the rest of the organisation.